AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

 ## Configure Microsoft Dynamics CRM {#config-crm-microsoft}

-To generate the access token and keys to setup the account, you need to login to [Microsoft Azure](https://portal.azure.com) using a **Global administrator** credentials.
+To generate the access token and keys to setup the account, you need to login to [Microsoft Azure Directory](https://portal.azure.com) using a **Global administrator** credentials.
 Then follow the steps outlined below.

 ### Get Microsoft Dynamics Client ID {#get-client-id-microsoft}